shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 4. In the **Description** field, enter **Set variable varIsSuccess to Yes**.

    >**Note:** Hover over **Dataflow activity**.
-To the right of the activity box there are four icons.
+To the right of the activity box, there are four icons.
 These can be used to connect to the next activity based on the result of the activity:

-   a. **Grey curved arrow** icon is used on skip the activity.
+   a. **Grey curved arrow** icon is used to skip the activity.

    b. **Green check mark** icon is used on success of the activity.